How to Prevent Dog Heatstroke This Summer

 Heatstroke Prevention Tips for Dogs this Summer

-Dogs can also experience heat exhaustion or heatstroke the same way as humans.
-And because dogs do not sweat, there are much more vulnerable to heat exhaustion.
-Here are some ways how you can prevent heatstroke for your dogs this summer.
+Dogs can also experience heat exhaustion or heat-related illness the same way as humans.
+And because dogs do not sweat, they are much more vulnerable to the effects of too much heat exposure.
+Here are some ways to prevent your dogs from developing heat stroke this summer.

 What is Heatstroke?

 Not all dogs are created similarly.
-There are some dog breeds that are more prone to heatstroke than others.
-If you own a chow, you should be more observant because they are 17 times more likely to suffer from heatstroke than other dogs.
-Bulldogs, French bulldogs, and pugs are also at risk because their noses are not built the same way as other dogs.
+Some dog breeds are more prone to heatstroke than others.
+If you own a chow, you should be more observant because they are 17 times more likely to develop heatstroke than other dogs.
+Brachycephalic breeds like Bulldogs, French bulldogs, and pugs are also at higher risk because their noses are not built like other dogs.

 Excessive Panting

-The most obvious sign of heatstroke in dogs is excessive panting.
+The most obvious of heatstroke signs in dogs is excessive panting.
 Dogs cool down by panting because they have no sweat glands.
-Seeing them pant more than usual can indicate that they are feeling hotter.
+Seeing them pant more than usual can indicate early signs of higher temperatures and that they are feeling hotter.

 Dehydration

 Dehydration is also another notable sign of heatstroke in dogs.
 You can detect dehydration by a dry nose, tiredness, sunken eyes, and orange peel.
 Another indicator is in your dog’s gums.
-If your dog has gray, purple, or bluish gums, there is a chance that they are overheating or dehydrated.
+Red gums is an indication that your dog is healthy.
+But if your dog has gray, purple, or bluish gums, there is a chance that they are overheating or dehydrated.
+If their condition worsens, it is imperative to see veterinary attention.

 Drooling and Rapid Pulse

-You should also keep an eye on how your dog drools.
+It would be best if you also kept an eye on how your dog drools.
 A dog that suffers from heatstroke drools a lot or has stickier drools than usual.
 If you have a large dog breed, they tend to have slower pulses.
 If your big dog has a rapid pulse, it can indicate that they are suffering from heatstroke.
+When this happens make sure that they are immediately transferred to a shaded area or any cooler places or spots within the house.

 Lightheadedness

-A dog who experiences heatstroke also has the tendency to have trouble walking straight.
-They might be lightheaded or bump into a furniture.
-Dehydration and heat exhaustion causes a dog to become dizzy.
+A dog who experiences heatstroke also tends to have trouble walking straight.
+They might be lightheaded or bump into a piece of furniture.
+Dehydration and heat exhaustion cause a dog to become dizzy.

 How to Treat Heat Exhaustion

-The best way to treat heat exhaustion before it’s too late is to take your dog to a cooler place, especially if they are breeds with a naturally thick coat like huskies and chow chows.
-The best place for your dog to stay this summer is indoors.
-If you can turn the AC unit or electric fan for them, the better.
+The best way to treat heat exhaustion before it’s too late is to take your dog off the hot ground and move them to a cooler place where air movement flows freely, especially if they are breeds with naturally thick coats like huskies and chow chows.

-Wetting their paws, ears, and body can also help your dogs feel cooler.
-You can apply cool water to older dogs but for puppies, it is best if you use lukewarm water.
-Wetting your pups with cool water before putting them in front of a fan to dry off can be as dangerous as putting them in front of the scorching sunlight.
+While wetting their paws, ears, and body can help your dogs feel cooler, it’s essential to be mindful of the water temperature.
+Apply cold water to older dogs, but lukewarm water is best for pet puppies.
+However, there’s a danger zone: wetting your pups with cool water before putting them in front of a fan to dry off utilizes evaporative cooling, which can be effective.

 As they cool down, you should offer them some water to drink.
-Water keeps their body cool internally and can help prevent dehydration.
-If you think that your dog is getting weaker, adding dextrose powder or sugar to the water can help restore their energy.
+Water keeps their body temperature cool internally and can help prevent dehydration.
+Like humans, they need to constantly hydrate with fresh water everyday to keep their body temperature regulated.
+If you think that your pet dog is getting weaker, adding dextrose powder or sugar to the water can help restore their energy until they fully recover.

-Once you see the signs and symptoms of heat exhaustion in dogs, call your veterinarian as soon as possible.
+Once you see the signs and symptoms of heat exhaustion in dogs and apply applying first aid, seek veterinary attention as soon as possible.
 Once they recover, they should be monitored for kidney damage, dehydration, and other complications that could affect them in the long term.

 The best way to prevent heat stroke in dogs is to keep them in cool places that have a lot of shade and freshwater for them to drink.
-You can place bowls in different places around the home for accessible water.
-Adding ice cubes to the dog’s water is a great idea as well.
+You can place bowls in different locations around the home for accessible water.
+Adding ice cubes to the dog’s water is also a great idea.

-If you have a kiddie pool at home, you can let your dogs bathe and swim there during the summer.
-Some dogs just love swimming naturally while others need to be taught how fun swimming is.
+If you have a kiddie pool at home, you can let your dogs bathe and swim there during the summer months.
+Some dogs just love swimming naturally, while others need to be taught how fun swimming is.
 But if they don’t like swimming, you should bathe your dog every week or at least wet their paws daily.

-If you like taking your dog on trips, you should never leave them inside your car when the air conditioning unit is off.
-This action can make your dogs overheat because your car traps the sun’s heat, and of course, leaving your dog in a parked car even if the windows are rolled down is just painfully cruel.
+If you like taking your pet dog on trips, you should never leave them inside your car when the air conditioning unit is off, especially on a hot day.
+This action can make your dogs overheat because your car traps the sun’s heat, and of course, leaving your dog in a parked car, even if the windows are rolled down, is just painfully cruel.

 One of the activities that you should do with your four-legged friend is to walk with them.
-When walking your dog, it is best to walk them early in the morning or late in the afternoon.
-You should never let your dog walk from 9 am to 4pm because this is when the sun is at its hottest.
-Walking them during these times can cause heatstroke and the ground is too hot for their paws.
+When walking your dog, it is best to walk them early in the morning or late in the afternoon when the air is cool.
+You should never let your dog walk from 9 am to 4pm because this is when the sun’s temperature is at its hottest.
+Walking them during these times can cause heatstroke, and the ground is too hot for their paws.

 You might have the idea of cutting your dog’s fur to make them cooler.
-However, this is counterintuitive and will put them in a worse situation as their coats are made to protect them from heat.
+However, this is counterintuitive and will put them in a life-threatening emergency as their coats are made to protect them from heat.
 Huskies and other breeds have a double coat that insulates airflow.
 These dogs also have a natural shedding process.
 What you should do instead is brush your dog’s fur regularly.

 Compare listings